South Point schedules yard sale, clean up - The Tribune

 On the more immediate schedule, the village has an event set for Saturday, when it will host its third food truck rally of the summer.

-That event will take place from 11 a.m.-6 p.m. at the boat ramp at Ferry and Streets and will feature a number of regional food vendors on site.
+That event will take place from 11 a.m.-6 p.m. at the boat ramp at Ferry and Second streets and will feature a number of regional food vendors on site.
 There is no cost to attend.

 Two DBHS students test positive for COVID-19